 The same thing is true for the belief in transubstantiation, purgatory, the sacraments, prayer to saints, etc. Some things that were decided at councils are not matters that are significant to salvation but merely better ways at making the Church run efficiently such as priestly celibacy.
 It’s a matter of Church discipline and could change tomorrow (although very unlikely).
 It has nothing to do with matters of faith.

 Other things, such as prayer devotions like the rosary, didn’t develop until later.
-Saying that a devotional, like the rosary, is a man-made tradition of Catholicism and therefore not Christian is like saying that computers are horrible because they haven’t been around since the dawn of time.
+Devotions like these do not have the same status as official teachings of the Church.
+Even so, saying that a devotional, like the rosary, is a man-made tradition of Catholicism and therefore not Christian is like saying that computers are horrible because they haven’t been around since the dawn of time.
 In order to get to the point where computers came into existence we had to start somewhere.
 Through time the steps were made to get to the point where we had enough knowledge to invent a computer.
 The same is true with the rosary.

 Jesus taught us the basis of prayer: the Our Father.
 Does this mean that all other prayers that follow that mold or that are different are bad because Jesus didn’t teach us those specific words?
 Of course not, that would be ridiculous.
 Jesus gave us a formula to pray just as the rest of the Scriptures give us the formula for our faith.